AirGuanZ/Atrc/doc/doc.md

 | fov            | real |               | field of view (in degree)                   |
 | lens_radius    | real | 0             | lens radius (for DoF effect)                |
 | focal_distance | real | 1             | distance between focal plane and lens       |

-The rendering result of the `thin_lens` camera is upside down, so it usually works with a post processor of type `flip`.

 ### Entity